canarytrace/documentation/docs/glossary/webperf.md

 Improving the LCP metric often involves optimizing server and network, managing third-party resources, reconsidering rendering strategy (e.g., switching to server-side rendering (SSR) or static site generation (SSG) instead of CSR), and optimizing images and other large media.

+**Recommendation**

+- max.
+2.5s
+- Always be faster than your competition.

 More information abtout [LCP](https://web.dev/lcp/)

 ### FID